pgilders/pgilders.github.io/_pages/index.md

 If you are interested in me and my work do get in touch through email or social media.

+## Supervision
+I am accepting applications for primary supervision and co-supervision of PhD students.
+If you are interested in working with me, as a first step please consult the information [here](https://www.exeter.ac.uk/study/pg-research/apply/), and email me an abstract describing your research interests and proposed work.

 ## CV
 A full CV is available [here](assets/files/CV_Patrick_Gildersleve.pdf).
 Please note this may not be fully up-to-date.
 Please contact me if you would like a current version.